 Fundamental to the Alliance’s work is the belief that, wherever they live, all Australians should have the opportunity for equal health outcomes, and equivalent access to comprehensive, high-quality and appropriate health services.

-The Alliance comprises 34 Member Bodies, each of which is a national organisation.
-They include consumer groups (such as the Country Women’s Association of Australia), representation from the Indigenous health sector, health professional organisations (representing doctors, nurses, allied health professionals, dentists, pharmacists, paramedics, health students and health service managers) and service providers (such as the Royal Flying Doctor Service, the Rural Hospitals Forum of Catholic Health Australia, and Frontier Services of the Uniting Church in Australia).
+The Alliance comprises 39 Member Bodies, each of which is a national organisation.
+They include consumer groups (such as the Country Women’s Association of Australia), representation from the Aboriginal and Torres Strait Islander health sector, health professional organisations (representing doctors, nurses, allied health professionals, dentists, pharmacists, paramedics, health students, chiropractors and health service managers) and service providers (such as the Royal Flying Doctor Service, the Rural Hospitals Forum of Catholic Health Australia, and Frontier Services of the Uniting Church in Australia).

 With such a broad representative base, the Alliance is in a unique position to represent the views on health and health-related issues of people in rural and remote Australia.
 It collects and disseminates information so that it can determine the key issues affecting rural and remote areas and provide a coherent view on them to governments, the public, educational and research institutions and other bodies.